Brand Name

 Immunizations

 Advise patients that vaccination with live vaccines is not recommended during SOTYKTU treatment.
-Medications that interact with the immune system may increase the risk of infection following administration of live vaccines.
+Drugs that interact with the immune system may increase the risk of infection following administration of live vaccines.
 Instruct patients to inform the healthcare practitioner that they are taking SOTYKTU prior to a potential vaccination

 Pregnancy